-They went out from us, but they were not of us; for if they had been of us, they would no doubt have continued with us: but they went out, that they might be made manifest that they were not all of us.
+They went out from us, but they were not of us; for if they had been of us, they would have continued with us; but they went out that they might be made manifest, that none of them were of us.
 (I John 2:19)

 It is not true, as some teach, that Balaam was a false prophet.
 Balaam was a true seer.
 God came to him when he prayed.

-And God came unto Balaam, and said, What men are these with thee?
+Then God came to Balaam and said, “Who are these men with you?”
 (Numbers 22:9)

 If Balaam had been a false prophet he would have been able to curse Israel with no trouble.
 The problem arose because he was a true seer.

 Gehazi, and Ananias and Sapphira, chose death when they were fellowshiping with eternal life.

 Then he said to him, “Did not my heart go with you when the man turned back from his chariot to meet you?
 Is it time to receive money and to receive clothing, olive groves and vineyards, sheep and oxen, male and female servants?
 (II Kings 5:26)

 But a certain man named Ananias, with Sapphira his wife, sold a possession.

 And he kept back part of the proceeds, his wife also being aware of it, and brought a certain part and laid it at the apostles’ feet.
 (Acts 5:1,2)

 Their conscious remorse will make Hades all the more unbearable for them.
 In like manner, Judas was one of the twelve who were closest to Christ.